mobilecoinofficial/forest/imogen/README.md

 We welcome pull requests, and issues, but most importantly you can contribute to Imogen by collaborating with her.
 Join the Signal Groups, make art with her, use her paid features and tip her.

-There's often discussions about the science and machine learning models behind Imogen on these groups, and you can help by participating on those.
+There's often discussions about the science and machine learning models behind Imogen on these groups, and you can help by participating in those discussions.